U.S. Exchanges

 Contango and Roll Decay

-VIX futures ETFs often lose value even if the VIX stays flat because they must constantly sell cheaper expiring contracts to buy more expensive future ones.
+Futures-based funds often lose value even if market fear stays flat.
+They must constantly sell cheap expiring contracts to buy expensive future ones.

 Leverage Erosion

-Leveraged volatility products like UVXY are subject to daily rebalancing math, which can cause significant losses in volatile, non-trending markets.
+Leveraged products like UVXY face daily rebalancing math.
+This can cause significant losses in volatile, non-trending markets over several days.

 Tracking Divergence

-Volatility ETFs track futures, not the spot VIX index.
-The price of the ETF may not move in sync with the headline "VIX" number seen on news tickers.
+These funds track futures, not the spot VIX index.
+The price of the fund may not move in sync with news headlines.

 Underperformance in Bull Markets

-Minimum volatility equity ETFs often lag behind the broad market during strong rallies, as they typically hold defensive, slower-growing stocks.
+Minimum volatility equity funds often lag behind during strong rallies.
+They typically hold defensive, slower-growing stocks compared to growth-heavy indexes.

 These risk factors are for educational purposes only and are not exhaustive.
 Individual investment decisions should be based on thorough due diligence.